nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders_and_dfu/bootloader_config.rst

 Using custom project configurations
 ***********************************

-You can also use custom project configuration files to set permanent options for the associated image, specifying them at build time using :ref:`ug_multi_image_variables`.
+You can use custom project configuration options for the associated image, specifying them at build time using :ref:`ug_multi_image_variables`, either temporarily until you clean the build pristinely or permamently.

-For example, you can assign custom project configurations for both the bootloaders and a sample application as follows:
+For example, you can temporarily assign custom project configurations for both the bootloaders and a sample application as follows:

 .. code-block:: console